 Coffee was originally thought to be a cure-all wonder drug in Yemen and Arabia and was taken only at the advice of a doctor.
 Many viewed coffee as a brain tonic or as a way to stimulate religious visions.

 11. Strong and Light.

-Contrary to popular belief, light roast coffee has more caffeine that dark roast coffee.
-The longer coffee is roasted, the more caffeine is lost through cooking of the bean.
+Contrary to popular belief, light roast coffee has more caffeine than dark roast coffee.
+The longer coffee is roasted, the more caffeine is lost through the cooking of the bean.

 Find out more about our coffee at www.greenfarmcoffee.co.uk